Contact Us for a Free Consultation 818-394-7835

 Recovering Damages for Eye Injury Accidents

+When an eye injury occurs on the job, worker's compensation should cover treatment, rehabilitation, and partial loss of income.
 However, if the employer was particularly negligent in causing the accident, the victim may file a separate personal injury suit against the employer.

-If the injury occurred due to someone else's negligence (e.g., in a car accident), the victim can file a personal injury claim to recover damages—and since eye injuries often cause lasting loss, these damages may be significant.
+Suppose the injury occurred due to someone else's negligence (e.g., in a car accident).
+In that case, the victim can file a personal injury claim to recover damages—and since eye injuries often cause lasting loss, these damages may be significant.
+Eye injury victims may be able to claim the following damages:

 • Medical bills (including immediate treatment, rehabilitation, and future medications and assistive equipment;